 What to do in Whistler, Canada

 If you plan to visit British Columbia in Canada, make sure to include Whistler in your travel itinerary.
 It doesn't matter what time of year you visit, there's always plenty to do!

 In the height of summer, activities range from whitewater rafting and fly fishing to ‘All Vehicle Terrain’ tour cruises and zipline ziptrekking, and in winter there's snow sports such as dog sledging, heli-skiing, snowmobiling and snowshoeing.
 While these activities offer endless adventure all year round, they can be quite expensive, especially during the peak season.
 This guide will help you enjoy your time in Whistler for cheap!

-Fret not though, for there are lots of cheap and free things to do in Whistler that would still make up for a thrilling experience.
+There are lots of cheap and free things to do in Whistler that make up for a thrilling experience.
 Here are some of the top things to do and that will guarantee you of a great vacation without leaving a hole in your pocket.

 1).
 Explore Whistler’s Trails.

 Whistler is known for miles upon miles of natural as well as paved trails, perfect for walking, jogging, long treks, cycling and even rollerblading during summer.
 Some are well known such as the Valley Trail, others are off the beaten path, but all are picturesque and offer stunning scenery to be savored.

 Discover Whistler’s breathtaking wilderness by exploring these trails, and if you are the adventurous type that loves to take on challenging endeavors by yourself, remember to arm yourself with a map as you traverse the vast wilderness, lest you get lost.
 Alternatively, you can opt for guided tours and all for a cheap price.

 If you are in the mood for a relaxing time, why not enjoy sun, sand and water in one of Whistler’s sandy lake beaches, the perfect place to sunbathe during the warm summer season.